 Toilet rebates are available and FREE water saving showerhead and faucet aerators are offered in some rebate partner areas for qualifying residents.

-More than 50% of our potable water is used on our landscapes.
-Broward County’s outdoor water conservation program - NatureScape Irrigation Service (NIS) program helps large water users, such as government facilities, parks, schools, and multi-family residential complexes, where water conservation efforts can produce the greatest water savings.
-We offer helpful advice for individual property owners, too.
+More than 50% of our drinking water is used on landscapes.
+Broward County’s outdoor water conservation program - NatureScape Irrigation Service (NIS) program helps large water users, such as government facilities, parks and schools produce huge water savings.

-NatureScapes are Florida-Friendly landscapes that provide habitat for native and migratory wildlife, conserve water and minimize the use of common pollutants such as fertilizers and pesticides.
-These "islands of green" link together to make a chain of healthy corridors in our urban environment.
+NatureScapes are Florida-Friendly landscapes that provide habitat for native and migratory wildlife, save water and minimize the use of fertilizers and pesticides.
+These NatureScapes link together to make a chain of healthy corridors in our urban environment.
 Residents, business owners, schools and communities of all types can create a NatureScape.

-Educating school age children about the environment and their role in preserving and protecting natural resources for the future instills the principles of environmental stewardship at an early age.
+Educating students about their role in protecting natural resources for the future instills the principles of environmental stewardship at an early age.
 Through a partnership with Broward County Public Schools (BCPS), the sixth largest school district in the nation, County staff is training and educating students and staff about our environment and how to care for it.